-Savings account terms you need to know
+Savings account terms you need to know.

 - Interest: Money that a bank pays into an account over time.

 - Compound interest: Compound interest is the interest you earn on both your original money and on the interest you keep accumulating (typically daily or monthly).
-Each time interest is calculated and added to the account, the larger balance earns more interest.
+Each time interest is calculated and added to the account, and the larger balance earns more interest.

 - Annual percentage yield: The annual percentage yield, or APY, is the amount of interest an account earns in a year.
 The calculation is based on the account’s interest rate and the number of times interest is paid during the year.

 - The Federal Deposit Insurance Corp: A government-run organization that insures customers’ bank deposits up to $250,000 if the bank fails.
 The National Credit Union Administration is the equivalent for credit unions.

 - Routing Number: A nine-digit number that identifies your financial institution.